-The LAB Experience program is an immersive science research experience developed specifically for middle and high school classes (up to 38 students).
+The LAB Experience program is an immersive science research experience developed specifically for middle and high school classes (25-38 students).
 These full-day field trips take place in the RockEDU Science Outreach Laboratory at The Rockefeller University.

 As active participants in the LAB Experience program, students will have the opportunity to:

 - Engage with authentic science research practices in a real laboratory

 - Interact with practicing scientists from diverse backgrounds, including discussions on education and career trajectories

 - Articulate their perspectives around science in their communities, and the role of ethics as a governing principle